 Our black EPDM sponge rubber door seal is approximately 11/16" overall height and approximately 1/2" high to the top of the D-shaped bulb only.
 We provide a strong peel-and-stick tape backing which makes installation very easy.
 It can be used on many trailer doors.

 This is a good door gasket to use on almost all 1957 to 1962 Airstreams.
-It works on most Airstreams from 1957 to 1962 for both the main door seal and the inner "door within a door" (if present) when the door edge overlays the exterior trailer wall.
-It does not work in situations where the door edge is flush inset into the trailer exterior.
-Due to changes in the hinge and door designs for 1963 and later, it does not work on Airstreams after 1962.
+It works on Airstreams of that era for both the main door seal and the inner "door within a door" (if present) when the door edge overlays the exterior of the trailer skin.
+It does not work in situations where the door edge is inset flush with the exterior skin.
+Also, due to changes in the hinge and door designs for 1963 and later, it does not work on Airstreams after 1962

-First - The most important location is installed around the perimeter of the door, itself.
+Main Door Perimeter - This is the most important location as it is your primary defense against water infiltration.
+It should be adhered to the flange that is around the perimeter of the main large door.
 When the door closes, it compresses against the exterior shiny trailer skin.

 Please contact us before ordering if you are unsure about installation or whether this fits your trailer.